 - Apr 27, 2010: Yellowstone: Predator and Prey

 Denver Holt is a wildlife researcher and graduate of the University of Montana.
-He is founder and president of the Owl Research Institute and the Ninepipes Wildlife Research Center, a nonprofit organization located in Charlo, Montana.
+He is founder and president of the Owl Research Institute, a nonprofit organization located in Charlo, Montana.
 A dedicated field researcher in North and Central America, Denver believes that long-term field studies are the primary means to understanding trends in natural history.